digitranslab/jumpstart/docs/versioned_docs/version-2.18.0/getting-started.md

 ### Creating Query To Write Data

 We are ready with the form.
 Now we need to create a query that will help us add new entries to the *timeTracker* table in the database.
 Click on the **+ Add** button in the Query Panel.
-Select **ToolJet Database** from the list of available sources.
+Select **JumpStart Database** from the list of available sources.

 Rename the query to *addLog*, select **Create row** as Operations and use the below configuration for the columns.
 We'll see how we can use custom code and use different keys to access the data available in the app-builder in the below table.